AmeerRashid/Module3/Process Notes.md

 I had a little trouble putting the 3D model into the story.
 I checked Sketchfab and found the 'embed' link which gives you a link to copy which embeds your model into whatever you want.

+After finishing my game I published it to Philome.la to make it playable for others.
 I wasn't sure if the link to play the game was working or not so I emailed it to my sister and she let me know that it works.